Targu Jiu Travel Guide: Brancusi, Things to Do & Where to Stay

 This city existed even when the Dacians roamed the lands, even if it was just a small village back then.
 It is situated near the beautiful Jiu river – hence its name which translates as Jiu’s Fair – and close to the Carpathian mountains.

-However, recent years have seen numerous layovers and coal mining is starting to grow less and less popular, with other job opportunities taking their place.
+Recent years have seen numerous layoffs, and coal mining is becoming less popular as other job opportunities take its place.

 Conclusion